MikaCaldera/gutenberg-category/README.md

 ## :triangular_ruler: Use

-When you create a block use the category  `advanced`  to have it listed under custom Gutenberg blocks
+When you create a block use the category  `custom`  to have it listed under custom Gutenberg blocks